JustinJiangNext/MacOS-on-Latitude-5320/README.md

     c.)
 Run command `sudo diskutil mount <YOUR USB INSTALLER'S EFI PARTITION IDENTIFIER>`

 4. Locate EFI partition in Finder app, drag the EFI folder into the EFI partition

+Alternatively, you can use MBR and MS-DOS.
+Just put the EFI partition and the [`BaseSystem` folder](https://github.com/JustinJiangNext/BaseSystem) in the partition

 STEP 2, Configuring Dell BIOS